NEW YORK

 (1775 - 1777), Salem

-Originally built in 1774 as a church, converted to barracks by the Patriots in 1775, and then fortified and named Salem Fort.
+Originally built in 1774 as the New England Presbyterian church, converted to barracks by the Patriots in 1775, and then fortified (stockaded), known as White Creek Fort.
 It was renamed in 1776, and destroyed (burned) by the British in August 1777.
-The church was not rebuilt until after 1820.
-The current structure (1880's) on the site is now the Fort Salem Theater.
+The church was rebuilt in 1783.
+The current structure (1836) on the site is now the Fort Salem Theater.
+The town was formally named in 1788.

 Camp Washington